Yoast/Yoast-SEO-for-Neos/README.md

 This view is helpful when optimizing a single page while working on it's content.

-## Notes about the packages capabilities

-* The language of your content is used in the analyzer but the summaries are currently english only.
-* We try to render your site as good as possible for the YoastSEO analyzer to parse it.
-This might not work for every usecase!
+## FAQ

+### I get a login modal after opening the Yoast tab in the inspector

+First try to log out and log in again as the session might be missing some policy information.

+If that doesn't help then the policy file of this package might not have been loaded.
+Clear your caches and make sure they appear when running `flow security:showeffectivepolicy --privilegeType "Neos\Flow\Security\Authorization\Privilege\Method\MethodPrivilege"`.
+Then logout and login again and everything should work again.

 ## Contributing && issues